 Of course, there are advantages to waiting.
-If I’d begun at 18 instead of 13, I’d have no doubt been more skilled at writing.
+If I’d begun at 18 instead of 13, I’d have no doubt written a considerably better first novel.
 I’d have known more.

 The novel I wrote in my teens was – looking back – nowhere near a publishable standard.
 But I had plenty of fun and learnt a lot along the way.

 Ultimately … you will never be too old, or too young, to be a writer.
 Don’t let other people’s expectations and biases – however heavy those may feel – hold you back.

 I’m Ali Luke, and I live in Leeds in the UK with my husband and two children.

 Aliventures is where I help you master the art, craft and business of writing.

 If you're new, welcome!
 These posts are good ones to start with:

 My contemporary fantasy trilogy is available from Amazon.
 The books follow on from one another, so read Lycopolis first.

 You can buy them all from Amazon, or read them FREE in Kindle Unlimited.